 You may opt to never lock your dogs inside of the crates, you may just use them as dens or safe-havens.
 However, if your dogs learn to understand that they are perfectly fine while shut in the crates, you can leave them crated if left alone in the new house.
 While your dogs may not normally be destructive, the stress of the move may create unwanted behaviors.
 Crates will help to keep your dogs, and your new home, safe and sound.

 Keep To A Consistent Routine During Packing

 During the packing process, your dogs may become unsettled; everything in your home has been moved and there are boxes everywhere.
-It is therefore important to maintain your dogs’ normal daily routine as much as possible, and include some additional attention:
+It is therefore important to maintain your dogs’ normal daily routine as much as possible, and maybe include some additional attention: